Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Discussion and Examples

-This work has benefited from exchanges with John Paul Ward, Alireza Fallah and Virginie Uhlmann.
-We are also grateful to Robert Dalang, St\'ephane Jaffard, and Ren\'e Schilling for enlightening discussions.
-The research leading to these results has received funding from the European Research Council under Grant H2020-ERC (ERC grant agreement $\text{n}^\circ$ 692726 - GloblBioIm).
+\ACKNO{This work has benefited from exchanges with Arash Amini, Carsten Chong, Robert Dalang, Felix Hummel, St\'ephane Jaffard, Alireza Fallah, Ren\'e Schilling, Philippe Th\'evenaz, Michael Unser, Virginie Uhlman, and John Paul Ward.
+The research leading to these results has received funding from the European Research Council under Grant H2020-ERC (ERC grant agreement $\text{n}^\circ$ 692726-GloblBioIm) and the Swiss National Science Foundation with grant agreement P2ELP2\_181759.}